 He commanded the Continental Army during the Revolutionary War, leading the colonists to victory against occupying British forces.
 He also presided over the Constitutional Convention, the delegation that wrote the framing document of the modern United States government.

-The image of Washington on the quarter was the result of a nationwide contest.
+Washington’s image on the quarter resulted from a nationwide contest.
 Participants submitted designs in early 1932, with instructions to base their work on a bust by Jean-Antoine Houdon.
 The coin’s image of Washington is based on the work of New York sculptor John Flanagan.

 The Half-Dollar: John F. Kennedy

 JFK’s likeness was added to the half-dollar (or 50-cent piece) less than a year after his assassination.

 When John F. Kennedy was assassinated in 1963, US Mint Director Eva Adams spoke to Chief Engraver Gilroy Roberts within hours about putting JFK on a coin.

 His widow, Jacqueline Kennedy, chose the 50-cent piece as the denomination.
 Congress approved the new coin about a month after his death, and it went into circulation the following year, in 1964.

 Kennedy was the nation’s youngest president ever.
 During his three-year tenure as president, he challenged the nation to put a man on the moon, started the Peace Corps, and proposed major civil rights reform to Congress.